William Haldane Porter: Marriage and children

 Sir William was nearly forty years of age when at Hove Parish Church, Sussex he married Sybil Osborne Pochin, who was descended in her maternal line from the Ashby family of Quenby Hall, Leicestershire, of Toft, Lincolnshire on 6 June 1906.”

 The couple's married life until retirement was spent at the house named Quenby (now demolished) at Gerards Cross, Buckinghamshire.
 They had two children, David Leslie Haldane Porter (1907–1960), and Ursula Haldane Porter, later Stretch (1909–1987).

 Retirement

 Upon retirement in 1930 Sir William and Lady Sybil made a move from the United Kingdom to Dublin, Ireland.
 There he took the position of Assistant managing director with the brewing firm Arthur Guinness Son & Co., a role he held until a year before his death in 1944.
 (He probably made this choice through an earlier connexion with Lord Iveagh, although this cannot now be confirmed.)
 An enthusiastic gardener, he frequently exhibited and took many prizes at flower shows in Dublin.
-Lady Sybil died on 25 March 1941 at their home, 98 James Street, Dublin, part of the Guinness estate.
+Lady Sybil died on 25 March 1941 at their home, 98 James's Street, Dublin, part of the Guinness estate.